petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering.md

 ### Liferay PaaS

-Liferay PaaS (formerly DXP Cloud) is our Platform-as-a-Service offering.
+Liferay PaaS (formerly Liferay Experience Cloud Self-Managed) is our Platform-as-a-Service offering.
 Liferay provides the software itself and also the infrastructure, all of the platform services, and so on.

 Additionally, with Liferay PaaS, there are predefined offers that include things like backup and VPN services.
 Furthermore, these scale via OOTB high availability, auto-scaling capabilities, auto-failover capabilities, and provide load balancing.
 These activities are very important, but they can be hard and/or expensive to implement.